Today I am going to look at two different lock pick kits. A seven piece kit and a five piece.

 The remaining rakes might be termed as “continuous wave”, with one to five peaks.
 Wavelength is close (7mm), but not identical (6.5mm), to that of a triple-hump Bogota.

 I brought this set to use on small keyways.
-A very pleasant surprise has been that this kit works very well on many standard size keyways too.
-Being constructed of music wire these rakes are very light and springy.
+A very pleasant surprise has been that this kit works very well on many standard-size keyways too.
+Being constructed of wire, these rakes are very light and springy.
 They are not suited to techniques such as rocking.
 The technique that seems to suit them best is scrubbing.
 Insert them in the keyway and move them back and forth.
 As always in lock picking, if it does not work, use less force!

 I like the finger rakes a lot.
 I expected them to be a specialist item but they have proved more useful and versatile than expected.
 UK Bump Keys have them for under just under £3/ $5, which is great value.
 A few stockists charge a bit more, but this is often still a good price given how useful they are likely to be.
 These finger rakes tend to sell out fast, so balance how much you are willing to pay with how long you want to wait.